Dance luminaries Wen Hui and Eiko Otake create a complex tapestry of language, movement, and video to share their personal memories related to war.

 David A Ferri | Lighting Designer

-Commissioned by the Walker Art Center.
-Co-commissioned by UCLA’s Center for the Art of Performance (CAP UCLA), Jacob’s Pillow, and Colorado College Theater & Dance Department.
+Co-commissioned by CAP UCLA (UCLA’s Center for the Art of Performance), Jacob’s Pillow, and the Colorado College Theater & Dance Department.

 What is War was made possible by the New England Foundation for the Arts’ National Dance Project, with lead funding from the Doris Duke Foundation and the Mellon Foundation.